ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - filter network traffic to and from Azure resources in an Azure virtual network that has the network security group

 Azure Application Insights
-- a feature of Azure Monitor, an application performance management (APM) service.
+- an application performance management (APM) service, a service for sending telemetry information from application source code to Azure
+- a feature of Azure Monitor and uses Azure Monitor under the hood,
 - allows you to monitor running applications and automatically detect performance anomalies
 - use built-in analytics tools to view what your users do on your app.